damirn/rapidx2j/README.md

 (i.e. to 'null' in this case).
 'parse_boolean_values', 'parse_int_numbers' and 'parse_float_numbers' will or will not parse XML values which are bool/int/float numbers to appropriate java script types.
 'preserve_case' will or will not preserve XML tag and attribute name case.
-'skip_parse_when_begins_with' will not parse XML values which begin with a given string to appropriate java script types.
+'skip_parse_when_begins_with' will not parse XML values which begin with a given string to appropriate javascript types.
+'ignore_attr' will not parse any attributes.

 ## Supported Node versions

  * node 0.10.x